 Find Your Influence is more than just the industry’s first SaaS platform to scale influencer marketing programs.
 It also boasts a talent division representing some of the industry’s top social media influencers.
-FYI Talent Management works with talent booking, Advertising and PR agencies to skillfully represent, guide, secure and execute deals for social media’s top-tier influencers across all platforms.
+FYI Talent Management boasts a series of talent managers who work with talent booking, Advertising and PR agencies to skillfully represent, guide, secure and execute deals for social media’s top-tier influencers across all platforms.
 And FYI Talent Management operates with a series of Talent Managers.

 Katie White joined FYI Talent Management in September 2018 as a Talent Manager.
 A 22-year old graduate of Arizona State University, social media has been embedded in Katie’s life since she was 13.
 She even spent a semester studying abroad in Brighton, England because an influencer she follows on YouTube, Alfie Deyes, lives there and described it as one of the happiest places on Earth.

 On Wednesday, May 29, I spoke with Katie to learn more about her and her role as a Talent Manager.
 This is our chat:

 Who was the first influencer you remember following?

 I remember following Elle Fowler on YouTube when I was 13.

 Before ‘influencer’ was a term, I was following people on YouTube who told stories that resonated with me.
 At that time, I was searching for a video to show me how to apply press-on nails.
 Elle was on the sixth page of the search results.
 No one was showing me how to put the nail on (take it out of package, glue it, stick it on and then show that it stayed on) but Elle did.
 YouTube was (and still is) my TV.